Honey hunting

 Honey hunting or honey harvesting is the gathering of honey from wild bee colonies.
 It is one of the most ancient human activities and is still practiced by aboriginal societies in parts of Africa, Asia, Australia and South America.
 Some of the earliest evidence of gathering honey from wild colonies is from rock painting, dating to around 8,000 BC.
 In the Middle Ages in Europe, the gathering of honey from wild or semi-wild bee colonies was carried out on a commercial scale.

-Gathering honey from wild bee colonies is usually done by subduing the bees with smoke and breaking open the tree or rocks where the colony is located, often resulting in the physical destruction of the colony.
+Gathering honey from wild bee colonies is usually done by subduing the bees with smoke and breaking open the tree or rocks where the colony is located, often resulting in the destruction of the colony.